maxrodrigo/maxrodrigo.github.io/_posts/2021-10-05-how-to-install-alpine-on-raspberry-pi.md

     setup-alpine -f /media/mmcblk0p1/alpine-setup.txt
     ```

-1. Create a new partition with the free space.
+1. Create system partitions.

-    ```sh
-    apk add cfdisk
-    cfdisk /dev/mmcblk0
-    ```

-    Resize the FAT32 partition to 1GB and use the remaining space to create a new primary bootable partition where Alpine Linux is installing in sys mode.
+    Resize the FAT32 partition to 1GB and use the remaining space to create a new primary bootable partition where Alpine Linux is gonna being installed.

-    Format and mount the new partition.

-    **Note:** If the new partition doesn't exists, reboot and rerun `setup-alpine`.

     ```sh
     apk add e2fsprogs